readthedocs/sphinx-hoverxref/docs/usage.rst

 .. code-block:: rst

-   Show a :hoverxref:`tooltip with Sphinx Tabs <installation:Installation>` on its content.
+   Show a :ref:`tooltip with Sphinx Tabs <installation:Installation>` on its content.

-Show a :hoverxref:`tooltip with Sphinx Tabs <installation:Installation>` on its content.
+Show a :ref:`tooltip with Sphinx Tabs <installation:Installation>` on its content.

 Tooltip with ``mathjax``